Upper School

 • AP Spanish Language and Culture

-This course also requires reading of short stories by Hispanic authors leading to subsequent class discussion and related writing assignments.
-Through frequent writing assignments, students will be exposed to different strategies in preparation for the informal and formal writing components of the exam.
+This course also requires reading of short stories by Hispanic authors, leading to subsequent class discussion and related writing assignments.
+Through frequent writing assignments, students will be exposed to different strategies in preparation for the informal and formal writing component of the exam.

 • Post-AP Spanish: Literature & Film